-Licence and permit holders who currently have waste codes attached to their permissions were sent a proposed notice of amendment on 22 April 2021.
-This proposed notice of amendment will outline the changes for these licences and permits on 1 July 2021.
+Licence and permit holders who then currently had waste codes attached to their permissions were sent a proposed notice of amendment on 22 April 2021.
+This proposed notice of amendment outlined the changes for these licences and permits from 1 July 2021.

 After 1 July 2021, for any new industrial waste permissions or additional new waste codes, not currently attached to an existing permission, you’ll need to apply.
 This is the same situation if you’re adding new waste codes to your permission now.
 You can submit your application through the EPA portal.